Scott Adams (game designer)

 Scott Adams (born July 10, 1952) is an American entrepreneur, computer programmer, and video game designer.
-He co-founded, with ex-wife Alexis, Adventure International in 1979.
+He co-founded, with then-wife Alexis, Adventure International in 1979.
 The company developed and published video games for home computers.
 The cornerstone products of Adventure International in its early years were the Adventure series of text adventures written by Adams.

 Adventure International

 Born in Miami, Florida, Adams had access to an advanced 16-bit computer at home, built by his brother Richard Adams, that gave him a jump on game programming in his leisure time.
 Adams wrote a graphical action game similar to Spacewar! on this system in 1975.